-Today, ten years after we launched our programme, nearly a quarter of the world’s cotton is already produced under the Better Cotton Standard – confirmation that the world doesn’t just want cotton, it wants better cotton.
+Today, more than ten years after we launched our programme, more than a fifth of the world’s cotton is already produced under the Better Cotton Standard – confirmation that the world doesn’t just want cotton, it wants better cotton.

 - Better for smallholders, who can use the knowledge, support and resources we provide to grow cotton – and other crops – more sustainably.
 Improving soil health, water management, greenhouse gas emissions and climate resilience.